-With automated user provisioning, New Relic users can be created, updated, and deactivated all from your identity provider, without the separate step of having to use a New Relic UI or API.
-With this automated provisioning, users can log in to New Relic by just clicking on the SCIM/SSO application from their identity provider home page.
+New Relic lets you set up automated user provisioning, which allows you to create, update, and deactivate your New Relic users from your identity provider, without the separate step of having to use a New Relic UI or API.
+With this automated provisioning, users can log in to New Relic by simply clicking on the SCIM/SSO application from their identity provider home page.

 1. Getting started